clydebarrow/esphome-docs-hugo/content/components/uart.md

 In some cases only **TX** or **RX** exists as the device at the other end only accepts data or sends data.

-The UART component may be used as a platform for the [Packet Transport Component](components/packet_transport/_index#packet-transport) component, enabling sensor data to be sent directly from one ESPHome node to another over a UART bus.
+The UART component may be used as a platform for the [packet-transport](#packet-transport) component, enabling sensor data to be sent directly from one ESPHome node to another over a UART bus.
 When using RS485 this can operate in a multi-drop configuration.

 {{< note >}}